DiarmuidHenry/Project-03/README.md

 ### Data Model

 This part contains some mathematical terminology that might not be familiar to many.
-If you are interested, [click here for a brief introduction of Graph Theory](https://en.wikipedia.org/wiki/Graph_theory).
+If you are interested, here is a [brief introduction of Graph Theory](https://en.wikipedia.org/wiki/Graph_theory).

 Here is a breakdown of how the program runs its calculations: